zoonru/pyrospy/README.md

                              Pyroscope Auth Token.
                              Example: psx-BWlqy_dW1Wxg6oBjuCWD28HxGCkB1Jfzt-jjtqHzrkzI

+  -m, --memory               Enable memory traces mode
+                             Get memory usage from 'mem' tag and send average memory usage for trace group Do not provide this option for CPU mode

   -a, --app=STRING           Name of app.
                              All samples will be saved under given app name.
                              Example: app